Cultivation and Maintenance

 Propagation by Cuttings

 Propagation by cuttings is an easy and effective way to grow new San Pedro cacti from a parent plant.
-To do this, simply cut a piece from the parent plant and let it dry for a few days before planting it in fresh soil.
+To do this, simply cut a piece from the parent plant and let it dry for a 1–2 weeks in a dry, shaded area before planting it in fresh soil.
 Make sure to provide good drainage and water sparingly until the plant has established itself.

 Planting San Pedro Seeds